melindawinter/burger/README.md

 ## Credits

 Thank you to my team members Cyrus Jose and Kevin Cabe for helping me get this app working.
-Thanks to Jeanette Hernandez for a pep talk, ideas for getting started, and for her general awesomeness.
+Thanks to Jeanette Hernandez for a pep talk, ideas for getting started, helping me set up the Heroku connection, and for her general awesomeness.